MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 An object which allows selling collectibles within "kiosk" ecosystem.
-By default gives the functionality to list an item openly - for anyone to purchase proviging the guarantees for creators that every transfer needs to be approved via the <code>TransferPolicy</code>.
+By default gives the functionality to list an item openly - for anyone to purchase providing the guarantees for creators that every transfer needs to be approved via the <code>TransferPolicy</code>.